santhanamhari/starter-hugo-academic/content/project/example/index.md

 slides: example
 ---

-DeepInversion is applied to invert a Mask R-CNN architecture, in order to produce synthetic frames of videos in the DAVIS dataset.
+Inverted a pre-trained Mask R-CNN architecture, in order to produce synthetic frames of the training videos in the DAVIS dataset.
 I perform input optimization from random noise to high fidelity frames.
-Specifically, I optimize a classification loss, defined between ground truth and predicted coarse masks, as well as auxiliary losses that minimize noise and batch normalization statistic differences.
-We train for 2k iterations with a learning rate of 0.1 and an Adam optimizer.
-The viability of our method is tested on many first frames of videos in the DAVIS set, with different auxiliary loss parameter scaling values for each frame.
+Optimized a classification loss, defined between ground truth and predicted coarse masks, as well as auxiliary losses that minimize noise and batch normalization statistic differences.